 If you’re after a feel-good foodie show to please the whole household, River Cottage Australia might just be for you.
 “It has something for everyone,” says Paul.
 “Kids love our dog Digger, the animals and my shenanigans; dads love the builds; and mums love the cooking – or vice versa, I don’t want to generalise!”
 I know I’ll be tuning in.

-River Cottage Australia, 6pm weeknights on SBS from July 3.
+River Cottage Australia weeknights 6.30pm on SBS Food Channel 33 from Monday July 1.